Mrcubix/Osu-MapSync/README.md

 # Usage:

-just open Sync.py > type Help or help or ? at the first prompt for avaialble commands
+just open Sync.py > type Help or help or ? at the first prompt for available commands

 # Credits:
 I would like to thank: